glowkeeper/IntroToBuilding3DGamesInUnity/docs/creating3DObjects.md

 _Figure 7: Coloured objects_

 However, you won't be needing the cube, so delete it (there are numerous ways to do that - quite how is left to you to figure out).
-Then, rename the plane "ground", and the sphere "ball".
+Then, rename the plane "Ground", and the sphere "ball".
 Finally, reset the ground's transform so it's rotation values are all zero; you should have something that looks similar to Figure 8, below.

 ![Ball and Plane](./images/groundAndBall.png)